department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/conversation-guide.md

 - Please explain what you see and what you would do next.

 **Participant questions:**
-- On a scale of 1-5 (1 being non very poorly and 5 being very well) - how prepared does this page make you feel about the application you are about to begin?
-Why?
+- On a scale of 1-5 (1 being very poorly and 5 being very well) - how prepared does this page make you feel about the application you are about to begin?
+Why did you give it that rating?
 - Can you tell us more about what you would have to do in preparation for filling out this application?

 ### Things to watch for: